MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/how-to-export-gdpdu-data.md

     |**\($ B\_11015\_N\_2\_1140002 Ending Date $\)**|Specifies the end date for the data export.|
     |**\($ B\_11015\_N\_2\_1140084 Include Closing Date $\)**|Specifies if the data export must include the closing date for the period.|

-3. On the **\($ T\_11003 Data Export Record Definition $\)** FastTab, select the appropriate filters to identify the data export and data export record type.
+3. On the **Data Export Record Definition** FastTab, select the appropriate filters to identify the data export and data export record type.
 For more information, see [Process for Data Access and Testability of Digital Documents \(GDPdU\)](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Germany/process-for-data-access-and-testability-of-digital-documents-gdpdu-.md).

 4. To export the data, choose the **OK** button.